14 June 2001

 Pest risk to late peas and beans

-LATE pea and bean drilling means crops are at extra risk from pests and diseases, experts warned at this weeks PGRO research centre open day near Peterborough.
+LATE pea and bean drilling means crops are at extra risk from pests and diseases, an expert has warned.

-Approval for using Amistar (azoxystrobin) in peas looks useful, particularly its shorter harvest interval compared with chlorothalonils six-week requirement, he continued.
+Approval for using Amistar (azoxystrobin) in peas looks useful, particularly its shorter harvest interval compared with chlorothalonils six-week requirement, he added.

-First applications should go on at first pod, and may include chlorothalonil, with straight Amistar two weeks later if there is visible disease or conditions are favourable.
+First applications should go on at first pod, and may include chlorothalonil, with straight Amistar two weeks later if disease is visible or conditions are favourable.

 Although more strobilurin fungicides are in pea trials, no extra greening effects have been seen so far.